akorcsak/ImageRepository/README.md

 # ImageRepository
-This application was created for the Winter 2022 - Shopify Developer Intern Challenge.
-It is used to safely store images uploaded by users.
+This application was designed for the Winter 2022 - Shopify Developer Intern Challenge.
+It is used to store user-uploaded photos in a secure manner.

 # Table of Contents
 * [Features](#features)